trippedBit/autonomous-driving-robot-car/README.md

 ## Getting Started

 1. Clone the repository.
 2. Get all needed parts.
+Please refer to the [BOM](BOM/BOM.md).
 3. Build the robot car.
+Please refer to the [assembly information](assembly_information/assembly_information.md).
 4. Compile the ino-file and flash it.
 5. Enjoy.